jpmrno/Alma.old/Readme.md

 Please read "Manual de Usuario.pdf" for the usage manual and "Informe.pdf" for more information about Zhoue.

-This project was made for our Computer Architecture subject of the ITBA University (at Buenos Aires, Argentina).
+This project was made for our Computer Architecture subject at ITBA University (Buenos Aires, Argentina).

 ## Requisites